Happy Hunting (film): Release

+As of September, 2025 Happy Hunting is available on Amazon Prime.

 Music

 The film score for Happy Hunting was originally written and composed by Rhyan D'Errico and Simon Jay using a live orchestra.
 Additional music was written by Ben Bostick.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 100% of ten surveyed critics gave the film a positive review; the average rating is 7.1/10.